Quality and Safety: Our highest priority. Our ongoing commitment.

 Safety in the age of COVID-19: Preparation and persistence

 The current COVID-19 situation won’t be with us forever.
 But the lessons we’ve learned from it will.
 Cheshire benefited from testing our epidemic response plan in 2019—before the novel coronavirus virus was known.
-According to Aalok Khole, MD, director of Cheshire’s Department of Infectious Diseases, “Testing gave us a two-month lead time on COVID-19.
+According to Aalok Khole, MD, infectious disease specialist, “Testing gave us a two-month lead time on COVID-19.
 When we started seeing cases reported in January, we already knew the strengths and weaknesses of our plan.
 We built around what was in place and adapted to the current situation.”

 Since then, Cheshire has reviewed and updated many policies and procedures—and written hundreds of new ones—to address the protocols around COVID-19.
 Our goal is to ensure patient safety and assure the community that it is safe to come into the hospital—using proper precautions—when they need care.
 One thing is for sure: This difficult experience will make us better caregivers.